adactafintech/saas-accelerator/docs/Adacta-Guidelines.md

 After deployment, you should [configure SaaS Accelerator](#configuration).
 This step is common for all environments.

+## Infrastructure Installation

+### Application Insights

+1. Create single Log Analytics Workspace for one environment (for DEV one, for PROD one).
+Name it with suffix `-law` (e.g. `adi-sa-law`).
+2. Create Application Insight for Admin app named like `adi-sa-admin-ai` (just add `-dev` if DEV environment).
+Point it to previously created Log Analytics Workspace.
+3. Create Application Insight for Customer app named like `adi-sa-portal-ai` (just add `-dev` if DEV environment).
+Point it to previously created Log Analytics Workspace.

+### Availability Test

+TBD

 ## Configuration

 ### Configure AZ Marketplace